MasonMcGrail/MasonMcGrail.github.io/constructed_languages/ekhwachil/reference_grammar.md

           that responsibility:A1PL.EX
           'It/that is our responsibility'

 In line with other predicates, they will generally be translated as being in the present tense throughout this document except in the examples immediately above.
-Even without an overt copula, the nominal predicate takes non-inflectional verb morphology, including the negative particle (?), the inchoative aspect particle (?), and the mood particles (?) and (?).
+Even without an overt copula, the nominal predicate takes non-inflectional verb morphology, including the negative particle (?), and the mood particles (?) and (?).
 They can also be relativized in the same way.

-    (A.#) ??? ????? ??? ??? ??? ???
-          ???    ?????         ??? ???  ???    ???
-          DEF.SG daughter:A2PL EPI INCH leader noble
-          'Your daughter should be a noble leader'

     (A.#) ??? ??? ??? ???
           ??? ??? ??? ???